-3. "End of year heifer inventory at beginning prices > beginning of year inventory but no increase in heifer numbers."
+"End of year (bred, open, or calf) heifer inventory at beginning prices > beginning of year inventory but no increase in (bred, open, or calf) heifer numbers."

 Two possible explanations exist:

 - (1) An increase in the quality of heifers has occurred. - (2) The average age of youngstock from beginning of year to end of year has increased and thereby value per head increased.